pchaku/process-monitor/README.md

 # Application Monitor

-This repo makes use of electron-forge, vite, typecript, vue, and native modules to create a basic process monitor.
+This repo makes use of electron-forge, vite, typescript, vue, and native modules to create a basic process monitor.
 Hopefully, with your help, we can make it do some more things!

 ** NOTE: THIS APP ONLY RUNS ON WINDOWS ATM **